 Negotiating, like Sales, is a far-reaching function in business.
-From the CEO down, just about every person in an organisation finds themselves in a negotiation situation at some time or another, whether it be:
+From the CEO down, just about every person in an organization finds themselves in a negotiation situation at some time or another, whether it be:

 - Mergers and acquisitions at a major corporate level between organisations